lexie-liang/LiangJiayu.github.io/index.md

 ## Research Interests
 - Production and Perception of Non-native Languages
-- Cross-domain Transfer Effects between Music and Language Experience
+- Cross-domain Transfer Effects between Music and Language
 - Age-related Differences in Language Learning

 ## Publications & Presentations
 **Liang, J.**, Zhang, H., Ma, W., Ding, H.  Effect of Musical Aptitude on the Perception of English Vowels: An Eye-tracking Investigation among Native Mandarin Speakers.
 (Under Review)

-Zhang, H., **Liang, J**. (co-first author).
-Benefits of Melodic Training on the Production and Perception of Cantonese Level Tones by Korean and Chinese Older Adults.
+Zhang, H., **Liang, J**. (co-first author) Benefits of Melodic Training on the Production and Perception of Cantonese Level Tones by Korean and Chinese Older Adults.
 (Manuscript in Preparation)

 **Liang, J.**, Zhang, H. (2024).
 Effects of Mandarin Speakers’ Musical Aptitude on the Perception of English Vowels: An Eye-tracking Study.
 In *The 15th International Conference in Evolutionary Linguistics (CIEL2024)*, Changsha, Hunan.
 (Poster Presentation)